GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

   </div>
 </div>
 ```
 Copy and paste the above code snippet into the `index.html` file.
+Place the code between the open and closing `<body>` tags.

 ![html-image](images/111/111-25.png)